brianhempel/fuzzy_tools/README.md

 ## Acknowledgements

-The [SecondString](http://secondstring.sourceforge.net/) code served as a valuable reference a number of times.
+The [SecondString](http://secondstring.sourceforge.net/) source code was a valuable reference.

 ## License